• Skip to primary navigation

 What kind of lemons should I use?

 You can use whatever lemons you prefer!
 This recipe was inspired by the "pink" lemons that you see in the photos, but it would still be delicious with regular lemons!
-For a sweeter lemon kick, try meyer lemons!
+For a sweeter, less tart lemon kick, try meyer lemons!

 Do I have to do the water bath?